Looking forward to BRMCWC 2027! Faculty Proposals open June 15

 1. Practicum, Continuing Class, or Workshop.

-1. A practicum is a hands-on class.
+1. practicum (abbreviated P) is a hands-on class.
 It can be offered as a workshop (a stand-alone class) or a continuing class.

-2. A continuing class is just that—a class that has new material every day that builds upon itself.
+2. continuing class (abbreviated CC) is just that—a class that has new material every day that builds upon itself.
 These can be 2, 3 or 4 days in length.

-3. A workshop is a class that is possibly repeated more than once, and it will be the same material every time.
+3. workshop (abbreviated WS) is a class that is possibly repeated more than once, and it will be the same material every time.

 2. Act I, Act II, and Act III.